srushti-vai/Olympics-Data-Analysis/README.md

 **Cleaning: Removing duplicates, filling missing values, etc.**
 athletes_df:
-- mainly age, height, weight (try filling these by stacking and sorting by gender and sport and impute)
+- DONE: mainly age, height, weight (try filling these by stacking and sorting by gender and sport and impute)
 - look at height and weight outliers and relate them to the sport that they are from
 summer:
 - talk about NA in medals, but don't remove them (or if you want to show removing them, then create a df subset that only has athletes who won a medal)